British Rail Class 221: CrossCountry

 CrossCountry's Class 221 units operate alongside Class 220 units on the routes inherited from Virgin CrossCountry.
 Since these routes are not cleared for tilting operation (with the exception of Wolverhampton to Stockport), in 2008 the tilting equipment was locked out of use and shortly afterwards was isolated altogether, replacing the hydraulic rams with fixed tie-bars.
 This change was made to improve reliability and reduce maintenance costs.
 In 2024, seven Class 221 units were transferred from Avanti West Coast.

 Grand Central

 In June 2023, it was announced that Grand Central would be leasing two Class 221 units (numbers 221142 and 221143) for use on services between London Kings Cross and Bradford Interchange.

 The units first entered service with Grand Central in 2023.

+East Midlands Railway

+In August 2026 Rail Magazine reported that the off-lease Class 221 units (numbers 221101-221106) are planned to be leased to East Midlands Railway, in order to help with rolling stock issues.